Ben McBride

 Biography

-Rev. Ben McBride is a native of San Francisco, spiritual leader, and longtime activist for peace and justice in the Bay Area.
+The Rev. Ben McBride is a native of San Francisco, spiritual leader and longtime activist for peace and justice in the Bay Area.
 In 2008, he relocated his family to a challenging neighborhood in Oakland called the “Kill Zone” to understand and respond to the epidemic of gun violence firsthand.
 During this tenure, he was instrumental in relaunching Oakland’s first successful iteration of Operation Ceasefire, a data-driven violence reduction strategy, contributing heavily to a nearly 50% reduction in homicides over five years.
 In 2014, Ben launched the Empower Initiative to support bridging and belonging work nationwide.

 Speaker Videos